Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Introduction

 with $i=1,\ldots,N$ indexing flavor degrees of freedom.
 While (\ref{eq:thirring}) can be used to model electron dynamics in layered systems found in condensed matter physics, it is theoretically interesting in its own right due to its potential for exhibiting a UV-stable renormalisation group fixed point where a strongly-interacting continuum quantum field theory may be defined.
 Since there is no small parameter in play, large anomalous scaling dimensions are anticipated, so that the resulting theory will almost certainly lie in a new universality class characterised by non-canonical critical exponents, a scenario referred to as a Quantum Critical Point (QCP).
 This possibility may be explored by several means; here we continue a programme of lattice field theory simulations in which the QCP is identified in the $m\to0$ limit with a transition in which the formation of a bilinear condensate $\langle\bar\psi\psi\rangle$ spontaneously breaks the model's global U(2$N$) symmetry leading to the dynamical generation of a fermion mass.
 Further background can be found in recent reviews~\cite{Hands:2021eyc,Wipf:2022hqd}.

 The U(2$N$) symmetry of (\ref{eq:thirring}) is explicitly broken to U($N$)$\otimes$U($N$) in the presence of a fermion mass $m\not=0$.
-Neither Wilson nor staggered lattice fermion formulations faithfully represent this pattern of breaking symmetry, which is problematic when the QCP dynamics are strong and there is no means to control the recovery of symmetry analytically.
+Neither Wilson (with no symmetry protecting against gap formation) nor staggered (where the breaking is instead U($N)\otimes$U($N)\to$U($N$)) lattice fermion formulations faithfully represent this pattern of breaking symmetry, which is problematic when the QCP dynamics are strong and there is no means to control the recovery of symmetry analytically.
 Our approach utilises domain wall fermions (DWF); on a finite system with domain walls separated by $L_s$ in a direction $x_3$, there is accumulated evidence both analytically and numerically that U(2$N$) is recovered in the limit $L_s\to\infty$~\cite{Hands:2015qha,Hands:2015dyp,Hands:2016foa,Hands:2020itv}.
 Studies of the Thirring model with $N=1$ have revealed evidence for a QCP described by an empirical equation of state for the order parameter $\langle\bar\psi\psi(m,g)\rangle$ corresponding to critical exponents with non-mean field values~\cite{Hands:2020itv,Hands:2021smr}, and distinct from those obtained from simulations of the model formulated with staggered lattice fermions~\cite{DelDebbio:1997dv}.
-Moreover, simulations with $N=2$ have failed to identify a condensate for $m\to0$, consistent with a critical flavor number $1<N_c<2$, with $N\leq N_c$ needed for the QCP's existence~\cite{Hands:2018vrd}, and again in disparity with the $N_c\approx7$ observed for staggered fermions~\cite{Christofi:2007ye}.
+Moreover, simulations with $N=2$ have failed to identify a condensate for $m\to0$, consistent with a critical flavor number $1<N_c<2$, with $N\leq N_c$ needed for the QCP's existence~\cite{Hands:2018vrd}, and again in disparity with the $N_c\approx7$ observed for staggered fermions~\cite{Christofi:2007ye}\footnote{It has been proposed that the staggered model captures a continuum model based on K\"ahler-Dirac fermions, which has a distinct global symmetry~\cite{Hands:2021mrg}.}.